brutus333/roleprofile/README.md

 Configuration
 =============
-Here is a sample hiera.yaml file that will work with hiera_pprofile
+Here is a sample hiera.yaml file that will work with hiera_roleprofile

 <pre>
 ---
     :backends:
-      - pprofile
+      - roleprofile
     :hierarchy:
       - defaults
-    #  - "%{clientcert}"
+      - "%{clientcert}"
       - "%{environment}"
       - global

-    :yaml:
-    # datadir is empty here, so hiera uses its defaults:
-    # - /var/lib/hiera on *nix
-    # - %CommonAppData%\PuppetLabs\hiera\var on Windows
-    # When specifying a datadir, make sure the directory exists.
-      :datadir: "/etc/puppet/hiera/%{environment}/hieradata"

-    :pprofile:
+    :roleprofile:
     # datadir is empty here, so hiera uses its defaults:
     # - /var/lib/hiera on *nix
     # - %CommonAppData%\PuppetLabs\hiera\var on Windows